igorg520b/icFlow/README.md

 Test simulation setups are available from the following location: https://goo.gl/AvZC4u.
 They should be copied into '_sims' subfolder in the application path.
-Additional setups for beam bending tests are available at: https://drive.google.com/file/d/1YN2MsQDhCK_P4bmKtK4HCDFSUDnfX88P/view?usp=sharing Additional geometries can be generated with Neper: http://neper.sourceforge.net/
+Additional setups for beam bending tests are available at: https://drive.google.com/file/d/1YN2MsQDhCK_P4bmKtK4HCDFSUDnfX88P/view?usp=sharing

 ![alt text](https://github.com/igorg520b/icFlow/blob/master/icFlow.png?raw=true)